How does a kid go from being a hobbyist magician to making a living as a funny motivational speaker? Here’s how it happened to me.

 After he sat me back down, what trick did he close the show with?
 Joey’s scarves in the hand trick!
 That’s when I knew it wasn’t a camera trick.
 I had to find out the secret so I could learn to do the trick, amaze my friends, and forever be the coolest kid on the block.
 See what I did there?

 That night, my amazing mother took me to the local library, after much begging, and we found a section of books on magic tricks.
 I checked out all twelve of them.
 I went through every single page that night.
 No scarves trick.

 My initial disappointment quickly turned to fascination as I started seeing all kinds of wonderful things in those books.
 How to make rubber bands disappear, how to make pencils move…everything but how to get a girlfriend.
 Good luck with that one magic geek.
 Even NKOTB can’t help you there.

 Before I knew it, I was becoming a magician and I didn’t even need to go out and buy any magic props.
-The books taught me to use ordinary objects lying around the house: dice, coins, playing cards…it was like David Copperfield never moved out of his mom’s basement.
+The books taught me to use ordinary objects from my mom’s junk drawer: dice, coins, playing cards…it was like David Copperfield never moved out of his mom’s basement.
 I would practice on my mom and on my mom and on my mom.
 I asked her if I could borrow her straightjacket for an escape when she was done with it.

 I had a friend named Justin and his mom is the one who finally told me how Joey’s scarves trick works.
 I was like, “Justin’s mom has got it goin’ on.”
 And this is no joke – her name was Stacy.
 I now knew the scarf trick, but as G.I.
 JOE taught me, knowing is only half the battle (back off, I’m an 80s kid).
 I still needed the supplies to pull off the scarves.